stefan-hoeck/idris2-ilex/README.md

 message will be more specific.
 This is only possible by including the line break token `NL` as one of the tokens emitted by the string DFA.
 Here's an example where this is relevant.
-Fill free to remove the `linebreak` line from the definition of `strDFA` and re-check the parser's behavior at the REPL.
+Feel free to remove the `linebreak` line from the definition of `strDFA` and re-check the parser's behavior at the REPL.